 - Conducting an in-person examination of your judgment debtor under oath to ask questions about the extent and location of your debtor's assets; and

 - Obtaining additional court orders that direct your judgment debtor or other parties who are in possession of your debtor's property to surrender that property to you.

 Additionally, if your judgment debtor owns an interest in any limited liability company ("LLC"), you may be able to obtain a "charging order" against your debtor's interest in the LLC.
-This order subjects (or "charges") your debtor's interest in the LLC to pay your judgment.
-Although you cannot step into your debtor's shoes as a member and/or manager of the LLC, you do gain the right to receive your debtor's share of any distribution made by the LLC to its members.
+This order requires (or "charges") your debtor's interest in the LLC to be paid towards your judgment.
+Although you cannot assume your debtor's role as a member and/or manager of the LLC, you do gain the right to receive your debtor's share of any financial distributions made by the LLC to its members.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.